New to the UAE? Here's everything you need to know about Ramadan

 DO try fasting for a day.
 It’s a good way to understand what your Muslim friends and colleagues are experiencing.

 DON’T forget the rules.
-Eating, drinking and smoking during daylight hours is prohibited, even if you’re not Muslim.
+Eating, drinking and smoking during daylight hours isn’t prohibited anymore, but should be done with caution.

-DON’T dress inappropriately or wear tight fitting clothes – modesty is key.
+DON’T dress inappropriately or wear tight fitting clothes in public spaces– modesty is key.

 DON’T leave dinner reservations until the last minute – restaurants across the UAE tend to get a lot busier as families and friends meet to break their fasts together.